oshirohugo/pong-server/README.md

 ## Disclaimer

-This mode is just a prototype for a game server.
+This code is just a prototype for a game server.
 If you are serious about build a server for your game look for something else to follow as a model.
 The messages are exchanged using JSON which is really bad practice.
 And there are no error treatment.